-Former FBI criminal profiling (psychological profiling) expert John Douglas provides a clear and concise account of the investigative limitations of MO analysis.
+Former FBI criminal profiling expert John Douglas provides a clear and concise account of the investigative limitations of MO analysis.

 Unfortunately, investigators make a serious error by placing too much significance on the M.O. when linking crimes.
 For example, a novice burglar shatters a locked basement window to gain access to a house.
 Fearing that the sound of a window breaking will attract attention, he rushes in his search for valuables.
 Later, during subsequent crimes, he brings tools to force open locks, which will minimize the noise.
 This allows him more time to commit the crimes and to obtain a more profitable haul.

-hence the reason that a criminal profiling (psychological profiling) school of thought insists that you must, therefore, analyze behavior that transcends the MO, i.e. innate, static and rigid behaviour that fundamentally remains the same over time.
+I’ve highlighted key words above to emphasize the idea that criminal profiling is driven in part by the notion that you can never guarantee that a serial offender will exhibit a consistent MO.
+Hence the reason for the criminal profiling school of thought that you must analyze behavior that transcends the MO, i.e. innate, static and rigid behaviour that fundamentally remains the same over time.

-Assuming you accept the notion that criminal profiling (psychological profiling) makes it possible to elicit a behavioral signature, what do you have to do to pick up on these psychological clues?
+Assuming you accept the notion that profiling makes it possible to elicit a behavioral signature, what do you have to do to pick up on these psychological clues?
 And what do you do with this information once you have it?

-The best way to think about these questions is to look at the criminal profiling (psychological profiling) methodology employed by the FBI, because as previously mentioned the FBI approach continues to be the most influential applied criminal profiling (psychological profiling) model.
+The best way to think about these questions is to look at the traditional criminal profiling methodology employed by the FBI.
 So what do they do?

-Well put simply the profiler or the profiling team will work through a series of systematic stages.
+Put simply the investigative team work through a series of systematic stages.